almende/vis/misc/labels.md

 ## Additional labels

+### `Docs`
+This issue concerns only the documentation.<br>
+If an existing issue is documented wrongly this is a [`Problem`](#problem) in the component and not a [`docs`](#docs) issue.<br>
+This can be used for typos or requests for an improvement of the docs.

 ### `Duplicate`
 This issues is a duplicate of an existing issue.
 The duplicate should be closed.
 In addition, add a reference to the original issue with a comment.

 ### `Fixed awaiting release`
-This Issues is fixed or implemented in the "develop" branch but is not released yet and therefore should be still open.<br>
+This Issue is fixed or implemented in the "develop" branch but is not released yet and therefore should be still open.<br>
-This issues should be closed if after the changes are merged into the "master" branch.
+This issues should be closed after the changes are merged into the "master" branch.

 ### `For everyone!`
 This is a good issue to start working on if you are new to vis.js and want to help.<br>